 5. What topics does OTC Book 7 Training cover?

-6. Who are the Book 7 course instructors?
+6. Who is the Book 7 course instructor?

 7. What is the cost to attend a Book 7 Training course?

 8. When and where is the next Book 7 Training session?